-Ecuador has a number of stables that rent good horses, and if you know where to look you can find pure Peruvian Pasos, Andalusians, and Arabs.
-Beginning riders are advised to hire the tough, mixed-blood “Criollo” horses.
-Be forewarned: even healthy horses will generally look thin in the Sierra - at these altitudes the horses cannot afford to carry extra weight - so you will rarely find well-padded mounts.
+Ecuador has a number of stables that rent good horses, and if you know where to look you can find pure Peruvian Pasos, Andalusians and Arabs.
+Beginning riders are advised to hire the tough, mixed-blood Criollo horses.
+Be forewarned: even healthy horses will generally look thin in the Sierra.
+At these altitudes, the horses cannot afford to carry extra weight-so you will rarely find well-padded mounts.

 Rules of Riding